 - At Blockhouse Bay Rd stay on the right – be careful past the petrol station, cars can whiz in and out without regard for cycists – and climb past Unitec over the Rainbow Path.

 - At Carrington Rd turn right and go about 80m to the crossing.
 Cross carefully and go left and right along Sutherland Rd, the road with arguably the roughest chipseal in all of New Zealand.
 Near the end you ‘ll see the NW Cycleway path which you’ll follow for a few km, crossing St Lukes Rd along the way.
+Another little diversion is to go via Daily Bread (accessible via the service lane parallel to Gt North Rd).
+They have lovely coffee and delicious pastries, popular with cyclists.

 - The cycleway climbs the “Newton Grinder” up to Newton Rd (good news, this will be replaced in 2018!).
 It’s a bit confusing here, you turn right at the top then double back in a cloverleaf to get down to Ian McKinnon Dr. Cross at the top lights (Queen St).
 Stay on the path and turn left parallel with Canada St to Te Ara I Whiti/ Lightpath (aka the Pink Path).